Control pests without pesticides!

 Squash bugs are one of the most troublesome pests of pumpkins, winter squash, and sometimes melons.

 Termites perform an essential ecological function: they help break down dead wood and return nutrients and other components of this wood to the soil and atmosphere.
-Unfortunately, when they perform this same function in a house or other wooden building they become a pest.
+But when they perform this same function in a house or other wooden building they become a pest.

-Worried about ticks?
-Never fear!
 There are several pesticide-free ways to prevent ticks from affecting you.
 Modify your landscape, wear clothes that fit tightly around your wrists, ankles, and waist, and don’t let your pets climb onto the furniture.

-YELLOW JACKETS (factsheet) / YELLOW JACKETS (web)
+YELLOW JACKETS (factsheet) / YELLOW JACKETS

 Although they are useful insects, yellow jackets can also be painful pests.
 You can solve your yellow jacket problems without pesticides by reducing attractive food or drink and trapping when necessary.